senithde-07/PUSL2020_GroupProject/README.md

-# PUSL2020_GroupProject - A website that manages garbage collection
+# PUSL2020_GroupProject - A Website that Manages Garbage Collection

 Installation/Setup